Code-Institute-Submissions/ms3-cookery-instructions_AugResub/TESTING.md

  1. Check the search bar is loading correctly on the Recipe page.
  2. Type any random word and click the search button, the result is showing below the search bar.
- 3. Type any word which has not related to the recipe page. like- "sample", then "No Result Found" should flash below the search bar.
+ 3. Type any word which has not related to the recipe page like- "sample", then "No Result Found" should flash below the search bar.
  4. Click the orange refresh button and the page should be refreshed and all the recipes should appear.
  5. Go to mobile view and repeat steps 1 to 4.